time-link/timelink-docs/docs/reference/web_timelink_home_layout.md

 2. multi-user, multi-project mode.

 In both cases the webapp is associated with a base directory, called `timelink_home`.
 The internal layout of the `timelink_home` is different in both cases, as explained bellow.

+Note that in a given machine it is possible to have multiple `timelink_home` directories, each one serving a different port and different projects.

 ## What is a "project"